At a glance

 The brand SK-II:

-The SK-II brand was developed in the 1970s by Japanese scientists.
+The SK-II brand (the name stands for Secret Key number two) was developed in the 1970s by Japanese scientists.
 They decided to study the use of ingredients with a more natural origin than those that were trendy at the time after making a very interesting discovery.

 They had indeed observed that older workers in Japanese sake breweries had smooth, clear and young looking hands after they spent years brewing fermented yeast.